PjGeeroms/RecipeDB/README.md

     pass

-Of course this key can be changed in the code.
+Of course this key can be changed in the appConstants file at

+    src/js/config/app.constants.js

 # RecipeDB API
 De backend van het project vind je terug in de backend folder.